Gravitational wave propagation in bigravity in the late universe: Discussion

 The second regime, defined by $m_{\rm FP}/H\gg |\eta|k$, is characterized by a nonpropagating massive mode.
 The relevant asymptotics for the mode functions is given in Eq.~\eqref{Eq:dS-sol-large-mass}.
 As in the `temporally resolved' sub-regime discussed above, also in this case the only effect that is directly relevant for gravitational wave observations is the overall suppression by a factor $\cos^2\theta$ compared to GR.
 Consequently, the gravitational-wave luminosity distance is still given by Eq.~\eqref{Eq:luminositydistance_resolvedregime}.
 However, unlike the `temporally resolved' case, no gravitational wave `echoes' are predicted in this regime since the massive mode does not propagate.
 This regime includes the scenario considered in Ref.~\cite{Babichev:2016bxi}, where the massive spin-2 field behaves as cold dark matter.

 We remark that the `temporally resolved' and `temporally unresolved' regimes have previously been referred to in the literature as the `coherent' and `decoherent' regimes, respectively, see Refs.~\cite{Max:2017flc,Max:2017kdc}.
 However, we find this terminology potentially misleading and thus deliberately avoid it in our work.
 As explicitly shown in Section~\ref{Sec:Coherence}, the massless and massive modes remain coherent even in the regime where they can be temporally resolved.
 We analytically computed the correlation and autocorrelation functions of the mass eigenstates, showing that they decay algebraically for large separations between spacetime events.
 Therefore, it is not possible to define a coherence length associated with bigravity oscillations.
 This shows the limitation of the analogy between the classical phenomenon of bigravity oscillations and neutrino oscillations (where the correlations are inherently quantum and decay exponentially as a function of the separation between wave packets of the mass eigenstates).
+This effect is in principle a testable prediction of the theory: if both temporally-resolved components are observed at the detector, the spatiotemporal coherence of the gravitational wave signal may be probed through the autocorrelation function of the gravitational-wave strain time series.

 The analytical results obtained in our work extend previous analyses \cite{Max:2017flc,Max:2017kdc} to higher redshift values, so long as the cosmological background can be described as a de Sitter geometry.
 It is important to emphasize that, throughout this work, we do not require the existence of self-accelerating solutions.
 This possibility, though theoretically interesting, poses a strong constraint on the parameter space of the theory.
 Suppose we only take into account the constraints coming from the Higuchi bound, cosmological constraints, solar system constraints, and constraints based on previous analyses of gravitational wave propagation \cite{Max:2017flc,Max:2017kdc}.
 In that case, this leaves open three main windows for the mass parameter, as discussed in the Introduction \cite{Hogas:2022owf}.
 The large-mass window is compatible with a massive spin-2 field dark-matter candidate, considered in Ref.~\cite{Babichev:2016bxi}.